 Numerous movies have been made which revolve around King Arthur, the most recent of which is the upcoming Guy Ritchie film King Arthur: Legend of the Sword which Den of Geek mentioned as having a summer release.
 Video games have also taken in the popularity of the stories.
 Amongst the wide array of thematic games on Spin Genie for instance, is a slot game entitled Lancelot, in which players take on the role of the knight, arguably the Round Table’s most famous swordsmen.
 Arthurian legends have been engraved in the minds of many, and will continue to captivate generations to come.

 As for Tintagel Castle, it’s a spectacular site, regardless of its association with the King or not.
 Given the factual and historical records tied to the place, it’s almost certain that it was indeed the birthplace of real kings.
 If you plan on visiting Cornwall sometime soon, be sure not to miss this majestic and magical destination.

 It’s too beautiful to ignore.

-– This is a guest post from Luke Wilson –
+This is a guest post by LUKE WILSON

 After graduating from university, Luke Wilson made it his lifelong dream to travel the world.
 Starting locally, he has travelled to various destinations around the UK and plans to cross the Channel soon towards mainland Europe.